zendesk/sunshine-conversations-web/README.md

         introductionText: 'We\'re here to talk, so ask us anything!',
         invalidFileError: 'Only images are supported.
 Choose a file with a supported extension (jpg, jpeg, png, gif, or bmp).',
         lineChannelDescription: 'To talk to us using LINE, scan this QR code using the LINE app and send us a message.',
+        linkError: 'An error occurred when attempting to generate a link for this channel.
+Please try again.',
         locationNotSupported: 'Your browser does not support location services or it’s been disabled.
 Please type your location instead.',
         locationSecurityRestriction: 'This website cannot access your location.
 Please type your location instead.',
         locationSendingFailed: 'Could not send location',